7 HubPages Personalities You May Recognize

 Unless they tell us, we will never know.

-Really, all we do know is that they seem to come and go without rhyme or reason, and we wait, day after day, wondering where they went.
+All we do know is that they seem to come and go without rhyme or reason, and we wait, day after day, wondering where they went.

-You see we actually enjoyed seeing them around, reading their hub, laughing at their comments, and just plain happy they are there, and then, one day we notice they are gone.
+You see we enjoyed seeing them around, reading their hub, laughing at their comments, and just plain happy they are there, and then, one day we notice they are gone.

 Important things to consider: